microsoft/Reactors/workshop-resources/web-development/Web_Fundamentals_1/5_Project/README.md

 - Review requirements before coding.
 - Break pages into manageable sections.

-## Bonus
+## Value-added features

 - Improve user experience by breaking steps into multiple pages so users don't have to scroll.
-- Add cost calculation to order.
+- Add cost calculations to orders.
-- Add about and contact pages.
+- Add About and Contact pages.

 ## Resources